 Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

-Emily recently completed her Special Education Assistant course and earned her diploma, and today is her first day at a school.
+Emily recently completed her Education Assistant Diploma and earned her diploma, and today is her first day at a school.
 “What will today bring?” wonders Emily, as she walks into her workplace.

 Her friend Cara is also starting her new career today.
 Emily and Cara went through the same program together and landed jobs right away.
 Though Emily will be working in the public school system, Cara chose to work at a private school.